A Survey on Deep Neural Network Pruning-Taxonomy, Comparison, Analysis, and Recommendations: A Comprehensive Comparative Analysis

-\citet{frankle2021pruning} find the subnetworks obtained by pruning on randomly initialized weights (such as SNIP \cite{lee2019snip}, GraSP \cite{wang2020picking}, SynFlow \cite{tanaka2020pruning}) are robust to the ablation treatments (i.e., randomly shuffling the mask positions within each layer or reinitializing weights while keeping masks unchanged).
-To find the reason behind such immunity, \citet{singh2021why} use the Wasserstein distance to measure distributional similarity and find that the remained weights' distribution is changed minimally with these ablations, which reinforces keeping similar performances.
-In contrast, \citet{su2020sanity} find the subnetworks achieved by pruning on pretrained weights, such as LTH \cite{frankle2019lottery}, are sensitive to these ablations. \citet{qiu2020train} claim that training weights can be decoupled into two dimensions: the locations of weights and their exact values, among which the locations of weights hold most of the information encoded by the training. \citet{wolfe2022how} theoretically analyze the impact of pretraining on the performance of a pruned subnetwork.
-Although pretraining is crucial for PAT methods, it does not always bring benefits.
-We conduct some experiments to explore whether the pretrained weights facilitate PBT methods to find better subnetworks.
-The results in Fig.~\ref{Fig:initialized-pretrained-weights} show that for both SynFlow \cite{tanaka2020pruning} and SNIP \cite{lee2019snip}, pruning on the pretrained weights does not guarantee improved Top-1 accuracy.
-The results are worse for some prune ratios of weights.
+\citet{frankle2021pruning} find the subnetworks in CNNs obtained by pruning on randomly initialized weights (such as SNIP \cite{lee2019snip}, GraSP \cite{wang2020picking}, SynFlow \cite{tanaka2020pruning}) are robust to ablation treatments (i.e., randomly shuffling the mask positions within each layer or reinitializing weights while keeping masks unchanged).
+To find the reason behind such immunity, \citet{singh2021why} use the Wasserstein distance to measure distributional similarity and find that the remaining weights' distribution changes minimally with these ablations, which helps maintain similar performances.
+In contrast, \citet{su2020sanity} find the subnetworks in CNNs achieved by pruning on pre-trained weights, such as LTH \cite{frankle2019lottery}, are sensitive to these ablations. \citet{qiu2020train} claim that training weights can be decoupled into two dimensions: the locations of weights and their exact values, with the locations of weights holding most of the information encoded by the training. \citet{wolfe2022how} theoretically analyze the impact of pre-training on the performance of a pruned subnetwork in CNNs obtained by greedy forward selection and find that the number of pre-training iterations increases logarithmically with the dataset size.
+Unlike CNNs, Transformers typically need appropriate self-supervised pre-training to perform well \cite{amos2024never}.
+Therefore, pruning of Transformers generally targets pre-trained models.
+We conduct experiments to explore whether pre-trained weights facilitate achieving better subnetworks.
+Fig.~\ref{Fig:initialized-pretrained-weights} (a) indicates that for the PBT method, GraSP \cite{wang2020picking}, pruning with pre-trained weights does not necessarily improve Top-1 accuracy.
+However, Fig.~\ref{Fig:initialized-pretrained-weights} (b) shows that for the PAT method, WDPruning \cite{yu2022width}, pre-training may be crucial for obtaining subnetworks with better performance.